 Reducing the Risk of Groundwater Contamination by Improving Household Wastewater Treatment

 Properly installing and maintaining a system for treating and disposing of household wastewater minimizes the impact of that system on groundwater and surface water.
 State and local codes specify how wastewater systems must be designed, installed and maintained.
 For example, Missouri Code 10CSR 20-8.021 regulates private sewage systems.
 The state Department of Health and Senior Services' Onsite Wastewater Treatment Systems Owner's Manual provides information on servicing these systems.
 More information is available in the Resources section.
 Before proceeding, also always check with the county department of health for any county regulations and limitations.

-At minimum, follow the codes, but also consider whether the minimum requirement is sufficient for your site.
+At minimum, follow the codes, but also consider whether the minimum requirements are adequate for your site.

-- There, the waste components separate.
+- The waste components separate.
 The heavier solids (sludge) settle to the bottom, and the grease and fatty solids (scum) float to the top.